segmentio/segment-docs/src/connections/destinations/catalog/vitally/index.md

   ![](images/2JQwIBK.png)

 5. That's it!
-Once we receive at least 1 event from Segment, you'll be able to proceed with the setup process and configure how to [create accounts from Segment](http://docs.vitally.io/en/articles/4)
+Once we receive at least 1 event from Segment, you'll be able to proceed with the set up process and configure how to [create accounts from Segment](http://docs.vitally.io/en/articles/4)

 ## Identify